Table of Contents

 • Once the process is complete, the buyer receives the SLOC.

-• The bank will charge a fee, typically between 1% and 10% of value per year while the contract is in effect.
+• The bank will charge a fee, typically 1%-10% of the SBLC’s value.

-However, if the buyer defaults on the agreement for any reason, the seller must provide all documentation listed in the SBLC to the buyer’s bank, informing them that the buyer has not held up their end of the arrangement.
-The bank will then reimburse the seller and later collect payment from the buyer, plus interest.
+However, if the buyer defaults on the agreement for any reason, the seller must provide all documentation listed in the SBLC to the buyer’s bank, informing it that the buyer did not hold up their end of the arrangement.
+The bank will then reimburse the seller and collect payment from the buyer, plus interest.

 A deal can fail to be completed for many reasons, such as bankruptcy, lack of cash flow, or dishonesty on the part of the buyer.
-If the bank determines the buyer has violated the terms of the SLOC, it will then make payment to the seller.
+If the bank determines that the buyer has violated the terms of the SLOC, it will then pay the seller.

 Recommended: Why Are My Credit Scores Different?